 At the outbreak of World War II, Prince Milo was at the centre of a society scandal in Ireland when he eloped with Gladys (McClintock), wife of Henry Arthur Bruen of Oak Park in Carlow.
 She was from Rathvinden House, in Leighlinbridge, Co Carlow, and the Bruens had been married for 26 years.

 Milo and Gladys moved into a house she owned in Errisbeg, near Roundstone in Connemara.
 There in the 1960s, they became friends with David Allen, who ran Mullen’s auction house in Bray for many years, and his wife Noreen, who ran Clifden Antiques.

-When Gladys Bruen died in 1969, she was buried in the Bruen mausoleum in Carlow.
-Prince Milo stayed on in the house in Errisbeg, where he became a virtual recluse.
-However, he continued to maintain his friendship with David Allen, who agreed to buy the house and land, allowing the prince to continue living there until he died.
+When Gladys Bruen died in 1969, however, she was buried in the Bruen mausoleum in Carlow and Prince Milo stayed on in the house in Errisbeg, where he became a virtual recluse.
+There, he continued to maintain his friendship with David Allen, who agreed to buy the house and land, allowing the prince to continue living there until he died.

 For most of his life, Prince Milo was estranged from his only daughter, Milena.
 But as an adult she renewed her acquaintances with him after 39 years and visited him in Ireland several times.

 He died in Barrington’s Hospital, Limerick, on 22 November 1978, and was buried in a small plot he had bought by in the churchyard at Saint Mary’s Cathedral.
 His daughter Milena attended the funeral.
 The modest and unassuming stone marking his grave is fading and in yesterday’s rain it was almost impossible to read the wording.